-Establishing connections between the Withlacoochee State Trail, the Suncoast Trail, and the Van Fleet State Trail have already been initiated.
+Efforts to connect the Withlacoochee State Trail, the Suncoast Trail, and the Van Fleet State Trail have already been initiated.
 At the Croom Trailhead of the Withlacoochee State Trail in the heart of the Withlacoochee National Forest, the Good Neighbor Trail provides a direct spur from the Withlacoochee State Trail to downtown Brooksville, 10 miles to the west.
-In the City of Brooksville, the
+In the City of Brooksville, a designated Trail Town, the Good Neighbor Trail terminates near the 1885 Brooksville Train Depot, which has been restored as a historical museum, complete with model trains.
+The establishment of the Good Neighbor

-Good Neighbor Trail terminates near the 1885 Brooksville Train Depot, which has been restored as a historical museum, complete with model trains.
-The establishment of the Good Neighbor Trail provided direct access for the citizens of Brooksville to the Withlacoochee State Trail and brought significant civic excitement following its grand opening in 2019.
+Trail provided direct access for the citizens of Brooksville to the Withlacoochee State Trail and brought significant civic excitement following its grand opening in 2019.